Netflix/dgs/docs/advanced/subscriptions.md

 Flux is the default implementation for Spring.

 A complete example can be found [in `SubscriptionDatafetcher.java`](https://github.com/Netflix/dgs-framework/blob/master/graphql-dgs-example-java/src/main/java/com/netflix/graphql/dgs/example/datafetcher/SubscriptionDataFetcher.java).
 Next, a transport implementation must be chosen<!-- http://go/pv -->, which depends on how your app is deployed<!-- http://go/pv -->.

 ## WebSockets

+The subscription endpoint is on `/subscriptions`.
+Normal GraphQL queries can be sent to `/graphql`, while subscription requests go to `/subscriptions`.
 The most common transport protocol for Subscriptions in the GraphQL community is WebSockets.
 Apollo defines a [sub-protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md), which is supported by client libraries and implemented by the DGS framework.
 To enable WebSockets support, add the following module to your `build.gradle`: